bwengals/etc/lesson04.md

 ```

 There's a very important quality to notice here, **smoothness**.
 Just like in art class, the changes from point to point as we go from left to right are smooth.
 Except now, we have multivariate normals in our toolbelt.
 The combination of a kernel and a multivariate normal are the two primary ingredients in a Gaussian process.

+**TODO**:
+* Put a non kernel covariance and covariance MVN draw side by side
+* Highlight a random draw to show how "less" random the path looks when a kernel defines covariance

+## Section Recap
+* Kernels can be used to generate covariance matrices
+  * Just like in art class, the kernel defines how "close" two dimensions should be
+* Random vectors from covariance matrices
+  * This was quite evident once we compared to the parallel plots from the last section

 # Sec 50: ... so can we use this distribution as a prior?